sudeeprp/default-coding/modeling-needed-capabilities.md

 # Requirement Modeling Capabilities

-## What is modeling?
+## Model

-an example to follow or imitate.
+...is an example to follow or imitate.

+## Modeling

-devise a representation of a system.
+...to devise a representation of a system.

-display (clothes) by wearing them.
+...to display (clothes) by wearing them.

 `Exercise: <<model for customer and installation`